Gameday inactives, injuries and weather: Week 16

 Buffalo

-Lineup notes: QB Josh Allen (knee, ankle) and WR Stefon Diggs (foot) logged full practices Friday and should be good for Monday night.
+Lineup notes: QB Josh Allen (knee, ankle) and WR Stefon Diggs (foot) logged full practices all week and are good for Monday night.
 They’ll receive official updates after Saturday’s practice.
 WR John Brown (ankle) was designated to return from Injured Reserve but has not officially been activated as of yet.
 The expectation is he will be made available at any moment.

 New England

 Lineup notes: WR Julian Edelman (knee) came back to practice but remains on Injured Reserve.
 With the team out of playoff consideration, it doesn’t seem like he’ll be back.
-RB Damien Harris (ankle) and PK Nick Folk (back) were “limited” and will receive status updates after Saturday’s practice.
+RB Damien Harris (ankle) and PK Nick Folk (back) were limited and are questionable.